11 Microsoft Access Alternatives for 2025

 Lastly, we have SmartSheet.
 This is another platform that seeks to empower users with database-like functionality in a spreadsheet-based UI.
 Just like Airtable, it also provides additional tools for designing interfaces, automating workflows, and centralizing data.

-However, on thing to note is that SmartSheet is heavily skewed towards managing tasks, workloads, and projects.
+However, one thing to note is that SmartSheet is heavily skewed towards managing tasks, workloads, and projects.
 So, it may not be a viable Microsoft Access alternative outside of these areas.

 SmartSheet is particularly strong on building certain kinds of user interfaces for interacting with your data.
 For instance, we can easily create custom views for project data, including calendars, Gantt charts, Kanban boards, and more.

-Again, SmartSheet is a strong option for non-techincal teams who want to move away from reliance on spreadsheets, but may fall short when it comes to more complex data management needs.
+Again, SmartSheet is a strong option for non-technical teams who want to move away from reliance on spreadsheets, but may fall short when it comes to more complex data management needs.

 Turn data into action with Budibase